Artist Gary long shows you the secrets to capturing in oils bold spring blooms, rich in paint, colour and texture.

 You will need access to the internet and either a Smart TV, PC or laptop or a tablet with audio.
-Phones are not really suitable however cast your phone to a Smart TV.
+Phones are not really suitable however you may wish to cast your phone to a Smart TV.

 Timings and Breaks

-We will be sending you a recording of the sessions so you can revisit as often as you like for up to a month after broadcast.
+We will be sending you two links to the recordings of each session so you can revisit as often as you like for up to 3 months after broadcast.

 Do I need a webcam/any equipment.